abstractlyZach/take_me_to_church/README.md

-#Project Take Me To Church
+#Project: Take Me To Church
 Ride coordinators have a lot to think about:
 * Am I aware of every person who wants a ride to church this week?
 * Did I coordinate details with drivers?